How Geometrical Frustrated Systems Challenge our Notion of Thermodynamics: Discussion

 \subsection{Measuring Temperature of a GFS by a Paramagnetic Gas}

-As the GFSs have constant negative temperatures its measurement in the classical sense should require a thermometer capable to be in states of negative temperatures as well, e.g a polarized paramagnetic spin gas, which is capable to have negative besides positive temperatures.
+As the GFSs have constant negative temperatures its measurement in the classical sense should require a thermometer capable to be in states of negative temperatures as well, e.g a polarized paramagnetic spin gas, the temperature domain of which ranges from positive to negative values.
 As shown in Figs.~\ref{Fig:SpinGas}(a,c) a weakly coupled GFS and spin gas, with initial energies $E_0^{(I)},\; E_0^{(II)} $ , may, after the exchange of energy $\Delta E_{max} $, i.e $E_0^{(I)}\to E_0^{(I)}+\Delta E_{max},\; E_0^{(II)}\to E_0^{(II)}-\Delta E_{max}$, exhibit a local maximum of entropy, and, hence, a most probable state with equal temperatures, provided that the energy range of the GFS and the gas sufficiently match.

 What is important is the fact that this amount of energy exchange $\Delta E_{max}$ does not depend on the initial energy of the GFS, but only on its temperature $T_0^{(I)}$ (Eq.~(\ref{Eq:localmax})).
 Hence, the combined system of a spin gas (thermometer) and a GFS at the same temperature will always be in its most probable state, independent from the energetic state of the GFS.
 This has implications for the spin gas, when used as a thermometer in the usual way, which determines temperature from the most probables state (see Subsection \ref{subsection:zeroth}).
 For example: if two GFSs at same temperature but at different energetic states are brought in contact with a spin gas thermometer being at the same temperature as the GFSs, each combined system (GFS and thermometer) is already in the most probable state, i.e. independent from the energy of the respective GFS.
 At a first glance this may appear puzzling.
 However, in the concept of inverse temperature differences becoming drift forces in Eq.~(\ref{driftforce4}) this is consistent.
 It just reflects the transitivity of ``being in the most probable state'', as long as this most probable state derives from a local maximum of entropy.